cx-prog-lang/.github/features/func_in_struct.md

 ### Expected Benefits to Legacy C

  - **B1.
 Code Resiliency/Safety**: prevents function misuse by clearly indicating the function's relevance to a structure.
  - **B2.
-Development Productivity**: facilitates indexing a function that was intended to be used with a structure.
+Development Productivity**: facilitates indexing the functions intended to be used with a structure.
  - **B3.
 Canonicalization**: provides a language-suggested way to indicate the function's relevance to a structure.
  - **B4.
 Code Clarity**: eliminates the need for separate documentation of a function's relevance to a structure.